 Bevy Scenes

-Scenes are file based representations of a particular world setup.
-Components and Resources are serialized into a file and then reinitialized when the scene is loaded.
+Scenes can be serialized into file based representations of a particular world setup.
+Everything is serialized into a file and then reinitialized when the scene is loaded.

 Bevy uses reflection to store the types we register and determine how to deserialize the scene files into our world.

 Scenes can load into an entirely new world, or added to an existing one.
-If needed they can be spawned onto an entity using a SceneBundle
+If needed they can be spawned onto an entity using a DynamicSceneRoot

 Scenes are saved into a .scn